Town of Fira, the capital of Santorini

 - Fira is close to the airport: 10 minutes and to the ferry port: 20 minutes with a direct bus service.

-- Fira has far more nightlife, bars, and clubs than Oia.
+- Finaly, it has far more nightlife, bars, and clubs than Oia.